it-novum/openITCOCKPIT-documentation/en/docs/alerting/jira.md

 ![openITCOCKPIT Jira Integration settings](/images/alerting/jira/datacenter/openitcockpit_jira_integration.png)

 ### Close transition ID

+#### Jira Data Center

 To close a Jira issue, openITCOCKPIT needs the ID of the close transition.
 This transition ID is required for openITCOCKPIT to automatically close Jira issues when a host or service recovers.
 If you do not provide a transition ID or enter an incorrect ID, openITCOCKPIT will still create issues in Jira but will not be able to close them.

 Depending on your workflow, the transition ID can vary.
-Unfortunately, Jira Data Center does not provide an API to query the transition ID.
+Unfortunately, Jira does not provide an API to query the transition ID.
 You must manually look up the transition ID in the Jira web interface and enter the number.

 Navigate to `Projects` -> Select your project -> `Workflows` and click on the pencil icon.
 ![Jira Settings -> Project](/images/alerting/jira/datacenter/jira_main_menu_projects.png)